bayesian261/bayesian261/content/post/2023-09-26-data-science-in-health-care/index.en.md

 {{% callout note %}}
 **Comments**
 + the outcome is a result of a `fisher's exact test` for association
-+ the plimenary suggest that at 5% level of significance ,diagnosis( Meningioma , LG glioma ,HG glioma and other diagnostics) and stereo variable are significantly associated with survival of patients.
++ the plimenary analysis suggests that at 5% level of significance ,diagnosis( Meningioma , LG glioma ,HG glioma and other diagnostics) and stereo variable are significantly associated with survival of patients.
 {{% /callout %}}

 ### Bivarate relationships for all variables